tschellenbach/Stream-Framework/docs/background_tasks.rst

 Background Tasks with celery
 ============================

-Feedly uses celery to do the heavy fanout write operations in the background.
+Stream Framework uses celery to do the heavy fanout write operations in the background.

 We really suggest you to have a look at `celery documentation`_  if you are not familiar with the project.

 **Fanout**

-When an activity is added feedly will perform a fanout to all subscribed feeds.
+When an activity is added Stream Framework will perform a fanout to all subscribed feeds.
-The base feedly manager spawns one celery fanout task every 100 feeds.
+The base Stream Framework manager spawns one celery fanout task every 100 feeds.
 Change the value of `fanout_chunk_size` of your manager if you think this number is too low/high for you.

 Few things to keep in mind when doing so:

 1. really high values leads to a mix of heavy tasks and light tasks (not good!)
 2. publishing and consuming tasks introduce some overhead, dont spawn too many tasks
-3. feedly writes data in batches, thats a really good optimization you want to keep
+3. Stream Framework writes data in batches, thats a really good optimization you want to keep
 4. huge tasks have more chances to timeout

 .. note:: When developing you can run fanouts without celery by setting `CELERY_ALWAYS_EAGER = True`